Corona virus FAQ

 - Have deliveries placed directly in front of your room.

 You can find the most important hygiene instructions here.
-Please note: You have to to wear a mask in shared kitchens, and -bathrooms, hallways, stairwells and lifts
+Please note: You have to to wear a mask in hallways, stairwells and lifts

 I live in a dormitory with many other people.
 How should I conduct myself?

-The principal means to slow the spread ar to keep at least two metres away from other people and to minimise personal contacts.
+The principal means to slow the spread ar to keep at least two metres away from other people.

 In addition to this, the following now applies in the dormitories: